 Dear Special Purpose Financial Report Preparers – let me call you SPFRPs for short – it will be much easier.
-By now your accountant and/or auditor will be telling you that this coming FY21 reporting year is the final year that you can prepare such special purpose financial reports (SPFRs) and that life is about to get a whole lot more complex.
+By now you’ll be aware that the FY21 reporting year was the final year that you could prepare such special purpose financial reports (SPFRs) and that life is about to get a whole lot more complex.
 But what does this really mean and how much pain will you be in?

 Well, the answer will really depend on to what extent you really were special purpose.
 Were you applying accounting standards with most of the disclosures or were your financial statements not much different from a simple balance sheet and profit and loss statement with a couple of notes (as may have been the case with AFSL entities)?